Bnost/Bnost/README.md

 - 🌱 I’m currently learning computer engineering

-- 📫 You can reach with Linkedln if u wan.
+- 📫 You can reach with Linkedln if u want.